SiliconLabs/wfx-linux-tools/README.md

  - `demos/` mainly hosts two scripts (`wfx_demo_station` and `wfx_demo_ap`) that can be used to test the Wi-Fi.
-These scripts contain the usual commands for setting up basic station and access point so it is possible to use them as reference for custom application, in this case, first copy the script outside of the repository (e.g. `/home/pi/custom_scripts`) to avoid issue when updating the repository.
+These scripts contain the usual commands for setting up basic station and access point so it is possible to use them as reference for custom applications> In this case, first copy the script outside of the repository (e.g. `/home/pi/custom_scripts`) to avoid issues when updating the repository.

  - `examples/` contains an example for a custom PDS file.